-- a. convenient addressing across subprocess boundaries for all the subprocesses on a path held together by father pointers, - b. a restriction of the total address space size for all the subprocesses on any such path to the total available main memory.
+- l Convenient addressing across sub-process boundaries for all the sub-processes on a path held together by father pointers. - 2 Restriction of the total address space size for all the sub-processes on any such path to the total available main memory.

-Note that when constructing a full map, it is never necessary to move anything, since when D is swapped in, say, the space required by A and C is known whether or not they are swapped in also.
+Note that, when constructing a full map, it is never necessary to move anything, since when D is swapped in, say, the space required by A and C is known whether or not they are swapped in also.